appearancelab/appearancelab/research/index.md

 ---
-title: Research
+title: About
 nav:
   order: 1
-  tooltip: Published works
+  tooltip: About the Lab
 ---

 # {% include icon.html icon="fa-solid fa-microscope" %}Research